michaelsevilla/malacology-popper/paper/paper.md

     interfaces to applications. \# is the number of methods that uses these categories.
   -->

+As an example, ZLog, a research prototype built on Ceph, needs to store metadata information with each object.
+For each operation, it checks the epoch value and write capability (2 metadata reads) and writes the index (metadata write).
+Figure 1 shows the throughput (_y_ axis) over time (_x_ axis) of two object class implementations for storing metadata: in the header of the byte stream (data) vs. in the object extended attributes (XATTR).
+The speed for appending data without any metadata operations (data raw) is also shown as a baseline for comparison.
+For append-heavy workloads storing metadata as a header in the data performs about 1.5x better than storing metadata as an extended attribute.
+This evaluation and resulting implementation would have been a burden without object classes.

+![When appending data to objects, the object class that stores metadata in a header in the data byte stream (data) performs 1.5x better than the object class that stores metdata in the extended attributes of the object (XATTR); it is almost as fast as appending data without updating metadata (data raw).](figures/cls_xattr-vs-data.png)

 # Ceph is a Production-Quality Distribute System